 firstly, the range of ECVET actors in different European countries is broad - types of involved bodies or institutions can vary greatly - and might include, for example, ministries and national authorities, chambers of commerce and industry, social partners, regional administrations, employment agencies, education and training providers and sectoral authorities.

-secondly, depending on the qualification system, the roles and tasks of involved bodies or institutions can also vary - the same function can be the responsibility of very different ECVET actors in different European countries - for example, validation and recognition might be dealt with by individual education and training providers, by bespoke recognition authorities or by national ministries.
+secondly, depending on the qualification system, the roles and tasks of involved bodies or institutions can also vary - the same function can be the responsibility of very different ECVET actors in different European countries - for example, validation and recognition might be dealt with by individual education and training providers, by bespoke awarding or recognition bodies or by national authorities.

 Level of Autonomy Varies